 Salesforce offers multiple clouds, but two are primarily used by healthcare service providers: Salesforce Marketing Cloud and Salesforce Health Cloud HIPAA for healthcare operations.
 But again, the essential question, are they HIPAA compliant or not, so, let’s understand then.

-Is Salesforce Marketing Cloud HIPAA compliant
+Is Salesforce Marketing Cloud HIPAA Compliant?

 Salesforce marketing cloud is a powerful digital engagement platform, but it’s not HIPAA compliant on its own.
 It’s not created to facilitate sensitive patient health data but to do marketing automation and customer journeys.